A currency peg is a governmental policy of fixing the exchange rate of its currency to that of another currency, or occasionally to the gold price.

 It can sometimes also be referred to as a fixed exchange rate or pegging.

 A currency peg is a kind of exchange rate policy wherein a country’s domestic currency is only allowed to fluctuate within a narrow range (usually between -1% to +1%) against the value of another currency.

-By using a currency peg, [[Risk|risk]] caused by exchange rate fluctuations of businesses involved in international trade is reduced.
+By using a currency peg, the risk caused by exchange rate fluctuations of businesses involved in international trade is reduced.

-China, the Bahamas, and Marshall Islands have pegged their currencies to the U.S. dollar.
+China, the Bahamas, and the Marshall Islands have pegged their currencies to the U.S. dollar.

 Niger and Senegal have pegged their currencies to the French franc.

 Bangladesh, Czech Republic, and Thailand have pegged their currencies to a basket of several select currencies.